Birth 12 Jul 1876 in Lambeth, London, Surrey, England

 Death 19 May 1918 in Etaples, Pas de Calais, France

-My great grandfather, John Moors, was a British Home Child and came to Canada alone, at the age of 13.
-He was admitted into the BHC system on an unknown date and traveled with the Annie Macpherson homes and did eventually return to England for a visit, to be followed later to Canada by his mother, father and sisters, two that also worked as domestics.
+My great grandfather, John Moors, was born in Lambeth, South London on July 12, 1876.
+He was a British Home Child and came to Canada alone, at the age of 13.
+He was admitted into the BHC system on an unknown date and traveled with the Annie Macpherson organization.
+He did eventually return to England for a visit, and was followed later to Canada by his mother, father and sisters, two who also worked as domestics.

 Transcribed from records generously provided by Bernardo’s Homes, “his father, John Moors, was living at 42 Princes Street, Stamford Street, Blackfriars, London.
 His siblings at the time were Grace and Alice Moors.